 Choice Quote: “There are three things we all should do every day.
 We should do this every day of our lives.
 Number one is laugh.
 You should laugh every day.
 Number two is think.
 You should spend some time in thought.
 Number three is you should have your emotions moved to tears, could be happiness or joy.
 But think about it.
 If you laugh, you think, and you cry, that’s a full day.
 That’s a heck of a day.
 You do that seven days a week, you’re going to have something special.”

 When They Try to Put the “I” in Team: Tony Arcuri’s Pregame Speech

-An important lesson for your kid, who almost certainly will face an opponent (or teammate for that matter) who is bigger, stronger, and/or faster than them.
+An important lesson for your kid, who almost certainly will face an opponent (or teammate for that matter) who is bigger, stronger, and/or faster than they are.
 Physically speaking.
 Your kid will long-divide circles around that goon!
 Sidebar — when did high school football coaches all become motivational as hell?

 Choice Quote: “They’re bigger.
 They got athletes, they got guys going to Division 1 schools.
 All right?
 We can see that and so can everybody else.
 But nobody can see the intangible in us … be the intangible tonight!”

 When They Lose the Big One: Dave Belisle’s Little League World Series Speech

 Eleven- and 12-year-old boys aren’t naturally gracious losers, so when the Cumberland Americans were eliminated from the 2014 Little League World Series by just one run, a national TV audience could have witnessed an all-time adolescent meltdown.
 Instead, coach Dave Belisle delivered an all-time “heads up high” speech that turned tears of sadness into tears of joy.
 Whatever, tough guy — watch this and act like it isn’t dusty in here.